 But trust me.
 Everyone loves those sites, too, but they are definitely NOT the only game in town.
 Far from it.

 The major coral formations, the deep gorgeous walls, wide platforms with crannies and crevasses, and endless types and sizes of marine life can be found on each and every Cozumel dive site.

 You just never know!
 And that sense of wonder and “treasure hunting” is something I look forward to every single time I stride or back-roll off that boat to go diving in Cozumel.

 I also feel that way as I wade in for a local shore dive to do some awesome Caribbean-style muck diving.

-And WAY more than half of those were NOT on the “top 5” sites that you often read about (not that there’s anything wrong with those…).
+And far more than half of those were not on the “top 5” sites that you often read about.
+FWIW.